fardog/node-xkcd-password/README.md

 ## History

 - **v0.2.0**
-Changes generation function to accept an "options" object rather than discreet parameters to the generate function.
+Changes generation function to accept an "options" object rather than discrete parameters to the generate function.
 Provides defaults if options aren't given.

 ## The MIT License (MIT)